-ECE or CSC elective, ECE or CSC elective, ECE-498 (1/2), ECE-499, ECE or CSC elective, ECE-248, Math elective, Electives(4)
+- ECE 498 Electrical and Computer Engineering Capstone Design Project

+- ECE 499 Electrical and Computer Engineering Capstone Design Project

+- ECE or CSC elective

+- CSC 335 Operating Systems or

+- CSC 333 Introduction to Parallel Computing

+Electives (4)
-Electives should be chosen to enhance one or more of the program objectives and meet remaining Common Curriculum (General Education) requirements.
-Students should work with their academic advisor to develop an appropriate plan of study.

-One course from CSC 103-109 and either MTH 197 or 199 should be taken before the winter term of the second year.

-ECE-241 may be taken in the fall or spring term of the junior year.

-The fall term of the third year is the most common term for going on a full term abroad.
+- Electives should be chosen to meet Common Curriculum requirements and enhance individual educational goals.
+Students should work with their academic advisor to develop an appropriate plan of study. - One course from CSC 103-CSC 109 and either MTH 197 or MTH 199 should be taken before the winter term of the second year. - ECE 241 may be taken in the fall or spring term of the junior year. - The fall term of the third year is the most common term for going on a full term abroad.

 With appropriate planning, students may go on winter and spring terms abroad as well.
-Students who do go on a fall term abroad may take ECE-351 and ECE-336/CSC-236 during the fall term of their senior year.
+Students who do go on a fall term abroad may take ECE 351 and ECE 336/CSC 236 during the fall term of their senior year.

-Requirements for Honors: In addition to meeting all of the general college requirements for honors, candidates for honors in computer engineering must present their senior project at the Steinmetz Symposium.
+In addition to meeting all of the general college requirements for honors, candidates for honors in computer engineering must present their senior project at the Steinmetz Symposium.